 What is it?

-Hepatitis B is a viral infection which is spread through infected blood and bodily fluids.
-It is often contracted through sexual activity or blood contact with an infected individual.
-Hepatitis B is 100 times more infectious than HIV.
+Hepatitis B is a viral infection spread through exposure to infected blood and bodily fluids.
+It is often transmitted through sexual contact or direct blood exposure from an infected individual.
+This virus is known to be 100 times more infectious than HIV.

 Travel precautions